matsiyatzy/Software-and-computing-for-applied-physics/README.md

 # 2D Poisson equation
 This repository holds an implementation of a solver that solves the 2D-Poisson problem on the unit disc with homogeneous dirichlet boundary conditions.
 In this readme, there is a quick summary of the theory behind the problem.
-For a more detailed explanation, check out the file *insert file here*.
+For a more detailed explanation, check out the file *2dPoissonProblem.pdf*.
 The problem is given by

 $$\begin{cases}\nabla^2 u(x, y) = -f(x, y), (x, y)\in\Omega \\\ u(x, y) = 0, (x, y) \in \partial \Omega\end{cases}$$